JWebCoder/react-multi-lang/README.md

 ------ | ------ | ------------------------------------------------------------------------------------
-path   | string | translation path that identifies the text params | object | {'param': 'value', ...} each param will be set on the string in its correct location
+path   | string | translation path that identifies the text params | object | {'param': 'value', ...} each param will be set on the string in its correct location lang   | string | (optional) force select language with translation key, in this example 'en' or 'th'

 ## Exported Methods